syncthing/docs/users/config.rst

 .. option:: folder.ignorePerms

-    True if the folder should ignore permissions.
+    If ``true``, files originating from this folder will be announced to remote devices with the "no permission bits" flag.
+The remote devices will use whatever their default permission setting is when creating the files.
+The primary use case is for file systems that do not support permissions, such as FAT, or environments where changing permissions is impossible.

 .. option:: folder.autoNormalize

     Automatically correct UTF-8 normalization errors found in file names.
+The mechanism and how to set it up is described in a :doc:`separate chapter
+    </advanced/folder-autonormalize>`.

 The following child elements may exist: